The Neighbors: Income

 line, this neighborhood has a higher rate of childhood poverty than 52.9%

 of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you

 are what you do for a living.
 The types of occupations your neighbors have

 shape their character, and together as a group, their collective occupations

 In the Wallisville Rd / E Sam Houston Pky N neighborhood, 27.9% of the working population is employed in

 The second most important occupational group in this neighborhood is

-clerical, assistant, and tech support occupations, with 23.7% of the residents employed.
+executive, management, and professional occupations, with 26.9% of the residents employed.

 The Neighbors: Ethnicity / Ancestry